jvanderberg/pixel_tree/readme.md

 show_raster_object(raster_id);

-Writes the raster to the PIO buffers
+Writes the raster to the PIO buffers.
+PIO buffers rotate the data in a way such that it can be streamed in parallel to the 16 GPIO pins.
+The PIO buffers are also persistent, and double buffered.

 `void show_pixels();`